How To Close a Business in the UK

 How to Close a Business as a Sole Trader

-When you are closing a business as a sole trader, there are several steps you need to take to legally shut your business
+When you are closing a business as a sole trader, there are several steps you need to take to legally shut your business.
+If in doubt, a small business lawyer can help guide you through the process.

 • Settle debts